Brief Resolved Unexplained Event (BRUE)

 - Thorough multisystem examination bearing in mind possible causes

-- Basic assessment of all growth parameters, noting dysmorphic features
+- Basic assessment of all growth parameters, noting dysmorphic features.

-Differential diagnoses and investigations
+Differential diagnoses 1-5

 The three most common differentials of BRUE include: